perathambkk/armamlcpp/README.md

 Armadillo is a high quality linear algebra library (matrix maths) for the C++ language, aiming towards a good balance between speed and ease of use.

-Provides high-level syntax and functionality deliberately similar to Matlab.
+Provides high-level syntax and functionality deliberately similar to Matlab. (as easy as Numpy!)
 <a href="https://arma.sourceforge.net/docs.html#syntax">Examples of Matlab/Octave syntax and conceptually corresponding Armadillo syntax</a>.